NayakantiSpandana/ChordVault-legal/privacy-policy.md

 ---

 ## 1. Information We Collect
 - **Email Address** – Used to create and manage your account.
 We retain your email address for as long as your account is active.
 If you delete your account, your email address and associated data are permanently removed from our systems within 30 days.
-- **Password** – Securely stored using AWS Cognito.
-We do not have access to your plain-text password.
+- **Password** – Securely stored and never accessible in plain text.
-- **Profile Picture (optional)** – If you upload a profile picture, it is stored securely on AWS S3 and is permanently deleted if you delete your account.
+- **Profile Picture (optional)** – If you upload a profile picture, it is stored securely and is permanently deleted if you delete your account.
 - **Usage Data** – Anonymous analytics data (e.g., app usage statistics, crash reports, device type) to improve app performance.

 ---